 Doctors usually explain atherosclerosis as "hardening of the arteries," but it's actually much more complex.
 Thanks to the ancient Greeks, the name itself conveys some of that complexity: athere is Greek for "porridge," while sclerosis means "hardening."
 In fact, atherosclerosis begins with deposits of soft, fatty material; only later does this mush build up in plaques that narrow the artery and stiffen its walls.

 Atherosclerosis begins in the blood, not the arteries.
 Excess amounts of LDL, the "bad" cholesterol, enter the inner lining of arteries, gradually building from tiny crystals into larger deposits that are visible as fatty streaks.
 Arteries damaged by smoking, high blood pressure, or diabetes are particularly vulnerable.
-The fatty streaks cause no harm, and if enough HDL, the "good" cholesterol, is in the blood, it can snatch cholesterol away from the artery, limiting damage.
-Reducing LDL cholesterol levels, lowering blood pressure, controlling diabetes and obesity, and avoiding tobacco can also help — but without help, the fatty streaks may slowly enlarge into plaques.
+Reducing LDL cholesterol levels, lowering blood pressure, keeping blood sugar levels in the normal range, avoiding tobacco can also help — but without help, the fatty streaks may slowly enlarge into plaques.

 Early plaques are still small and soft.
 White blood cells called macrophages gobble up cholesterol, but instead of containing the damage, they add fuel to the fire by triggering inflammation.
 As things progress, the muscle cells in the artery wall enlarge, and the plaques grow into partial blockages.